Senate struggles on final passage of $1.7 trillion spending bill

 "It is in your power really to help us bring to justice everyone who started this unprovoked and criminal war," Zelenskyy told Congress.
 "Let's do it."

+Zelenskyy's surprise visit, his first time outside of Ukraine since Russia's invasion in February, was a daring one, given the multiple attempts on his life since the war began.

-Ahead of Zelenskyy's speech, Senate Majority Leader Chuck Schumer said that when he met with the Ukrainian president, he "made clear that without this aid package, the Ukrainians will be in trouble and could even lose the war."
+Ahead of Zelenskyy's speech, Schumer said that when he met with the Ukrainian president, he "made clear that without this aid package, the Ukrainians will be in trouble and could even lose the war."

 The bill also includes roughly $40 billion in disaster relief for communities recovering from hurricanes, wildfires, drought and other natural disasters.
 The package includes reforms to the Electoral Count Act and a ban on TikTok on federal agencies' devices, among a slew of other projects for lawmakers.